What is Insolvency? Bankruptcy Canada's Guide

 - The Companies’ Creditors Arrangement Act: This regulation offers an outline for how to properly reorganize corporate debtors who have become insolvent.
 It allows such companies to get an order of the court to stop creditors from pursuing actions against them during negotiations.

-- The Winding-up and Restructuring Act: This act, governed by the Department of Finance Canada, offers an approach to avoid taking the route of the Bankruptcy and Insolvency Act.
+- The Winding-up and Restructuring Act: This act, governed by the Department of Finance Canada, offers an approach to avoid taking the route of the BIA.
 Applying mainly to major corporations like banks and insurance businesses, it enables the liquidation of assets for companies not covered under other legislation.

 Situations Leading Up to Becoming Insolvent

-Leading up to a state of insolvency are many financial difficulties, generally the inability to pay amounts owing.
+Leading up to a state of being insolvent are many financial difficulties, generally the inability to pay amounts owing.

 During historical times of economic hardship, there were many approaches to avoiding creditors – all of which are prohibited by law.